 During study interviews, donors said the Conservatory should work to engage surrounding neighborhoods and earn revenue to sustain its operations.
 Our team recommended breaking the campaign into two distinct phases to address these concerns.
 The first phase of the plan would prioritize projects that would increase revenue.
 The timeline would ensure that benchmark goals were met regularly, so the Conservatory could celebrate large scale facility achievements and drum up support and enthusiasm from the community.

 Phase One: Growth by Design (2004 – 2006)

-Our team conducted Franklin Park Conservatory’s first feasibility study.
-A strategy for Phase I of the campaign addressed the issue of long-range operational revenue through income-generating aspects such as the café, event venues and rotating exhibit spaces.
-A lower goal of $12 million also fit the concerns of volunteers that would be leading the effort allowing for a much larger committee base of committed leaders.
-These strategies resulted in Phase I exceeding expectations and raising more than $22 million.
+Phase One of the campaign addressed the issue of operational revenue by focusing on elements such as the café, event venues, and rotating exhibit spaces.
+The $12 million goal attracted a large base of committed leaders.
+These strategies resulted in Phase One exceeding expectations and raising more than $22 million.

 Phase Two: Master Plan 2.0 (2015 – 2018)

 The success of Phase One earned the community’s trust and gave Conservatory leaders the confidence to set a $20 million goal for Phase Two.
 Generous donors funded the Scott’s Miracle Gro Children’s Garden, a redesigned Atrium and Lobby, and the Wells Barn education center and event venue.

 All these initiatives have raised the profile of the Conservatory throughout the United States and allowed it to operate sustainably.

 Learn more about what we can do for you.